 We all know this time of year well – the time when we either get excited for a return or dread liability for more taxes.
 When gross income is greater than your exemption amount plus the standard deduction, chances are you will end up owing the government money.
-If you receive Social Security benefits, you may think you are rid of this arduous process but no such luck!
+If you receive some Social Security benefits, you may think you are rid of this arduous process but no such luck!

 History of Social Security Taxation

 The good news is that households of the non-elderly pay almost double the taxes of the elderly, so you may not have to pay as much as expected.
 The government gives preferential treatment to those who saved for retirement, and Social Security income is taxed differently.
 If Social Security is your only income, you may even be able to stop filing taxes!
 For the first 50 years of the program’s existence, it was not taxed at all; however, due to decreased incomes and increased reliance on the program in the 1980’s, Social Security benefits started getting taxed.